purcell3a/purcell3a/README.md

 🔭 I’m currently working on reformating the file format on my hard drive so I can use a case sensitive software to redesign purcell3a.github.io!
 (Which really just means it's the next big thing I've been putting off)

-🌱 I’m currently learning Go in my first job!
+🌱 I’m currently digging in to Blockchain consensus protocals & security!

-👯 I’m currently learning about the web3 space and looking for ways to contribute and build!
+👯 I’m actively looking for opportunites to contribute and build!

-🤔 I’m interested in any resources for blockchain and smart contracts!
+🤔 I’m interested in any resources related to Blockchain architecture and security!

 😄 Pronouns: she/her